pires/docker-elasticsearch/README.md

 ## Run

-You need a folder named `conf` with your own version of `elasticsearch.yml`.
+You need a folder named `config` with your own version of `elasticsearch.yml`.
 You can add other Elasticserach configuration files to this folder, such as `logging.yml`.
-If in doubt, take a look at the `conf` folder
+If in doubt, take a look at the `config` folder

 ```
 docker pull pires/docker-elasticsearch
-docker run -d -v /path/to/conf_folder:/elasticsearch/conf pires/docker-elasticsearch
+docker run --rm -v /path/to/config:/elasticsearch/config pires/docker-elasticsearch
 ```

 In case you want to specify a data folder so that Elasticsearch writes to storage outside the container, run
 ```
 docker pull pires/docker-elasticsearch
-docker run -d -v /path/to/conf_folder:/elasticsearch/conf -v /path/to/data_folder:/data pires/docker-elasticsearch
+docker run --rm -v /path/to/config:/elasticsearch/config -v /path/to/data_folder:/data pires/docker-elasticsearch
 ```